espressomd/espresso/doc/sphinx/running.rst

 A common application is removing overlap between randomly placed particles.

-Please note that the behavior is undefined if either a thermostat, Maggs electrostatics or Lattice-Boltzmann is activated.
+Please note that the behavior is undefined if either a thermostat, Maggs electrostatics or lattice Boltzmann is activated.
 It runs a simple steepest descent algorithm:

 Iterate